FAQs

 Leasing is an alternative to paying for equipment with cash, credit, or a loan.
 Leases are comparable to a rental agreement, where the Contractor or user pays a monthly fee for a specified amount of time, in exchange for the use of the equipment.

-Unlike traditional financing, lease contracts are not required to show APR or other direct interest rates.
-The monthly payment is set by the lease contract, which takes into consideration future residual value, lease term, fees, and charges including interest or other amortized charges.
+Unlike traditional financing, lease contracts do not show an APR or other direct interest rates.
+The monthly payment is simply set by the lease contract, which takes into consideration future residual value, lease term, fees, and any other applicable charges or credits.

 No, leases cannot be refinanced the way that a loan might.
 If you are trying to lower your monthly payment, contact us to learn about your options.